apache/kylin/website/docs/development/intro.md

 Check out the [How to Contribute](how_to_contribute.md) document.

 ### Source Repository
-Apache Kylin™ source code is version controlled using Git version control:
+Apache Kylin™ source code is version-controlled using Git version control:

 | Repository        |                      Link                       |
 |:------------------|:------------------------------------------------|